datopian/playbook/agile/README.md

 * Generate first set of user stories for this project.
 * Do **not** need to be comprehensive -- can add user stories later.
 However, good to have really core user stories down, and enough to cover, what (at this point), one would anticipate to be at least first 2-3 sprint iterations.
 * Cannot over-state the value of generating (good) user stories at this point.
 Will have a transformative effect on the quality of the project.
-* Should involve some or all of delivery team + scrum master, at least some part of this:
+* Should involve some or all of delivery team + scrum leader, at least some part of this:
   * Gets everyone up to speed
   * Rubber-duck test (have to explain and walk through user stories with others which helps clarify them)